FASP-QAT/qat-documentation/docs/user/13-annex-1-application-realm-administrator-manual.md

 sidebar_position: 13
 ---

-# Annex 1: Application & Realm Administrator Manual
+# Annex 1.
+Application & Realm Administrator Manual

-## Introduction
+## Annex 1.A.
+Introduction.
 This annex provides guidance on administrative functionalities restricted to **Application Administrators** and **Realm Administrators**.
 - **Application Masters**: Global settings affecting all realms (App Admin only).
 - **Realm Level Masters**: Data specific to a realm, affecting its programs and supply plans (App and Realm Admins).
 - **Program Level Masters**: Settings managed by Program Admins for specific programs.

-## Administrative Dashboards
+## Annex 1.B.
+Administrative Dashboards.
 Administrators see unique tiles on their dashboards to manage global and realm-level data.

 | Tile | Admin Level | Function |